alvaro20dam/alvaro20dam.github.io/_posts/R_DA/2023-12-31-titanic-analysis-ggplot2.md

 layout: post
 title: Data analysis of titanic passenger data
 ---
+We'll start our visual analysis of the data focusing on questions related to survival rates.
+Specifically, these questions will use the factor (i.e., categorical) variables in the data.
+Factor data is very common in the business context and ggplot2 offers many powerful features for visualizing factor data

 ## Load Titanic data for analysis.
 Open in spreadsheet view